easytarget/esp32-cam-webserver/README.md

 Time allowing; my Current plan is:

+V4
-V4 Remove face recognition entirely;
+* Remove face recognition entirely;
+  * **Done**, see the `NoFace` branch :sunglasses:
-* Dont try to make it optional, this is a code and maintenance nightmare.
+  * Not optional, this is a code and maintenance nightmare.
 V3 can be maintained on a branch for those who need it.
 * Investigate using SD card to capture images
-* implement OTA and a better network stack for remembering multiple AP's, auto-config etc.
+* Implement OTA and a better network stack for remembering multiple AP's, auto-config etc.
+  * **Basic OTA is Done**, see the `NoFace` branch.
+  * Advanced (web upload) OTA might be nice to have is possible
+  * For the Network setup I want to implement https://github.com/Hieromon/AutoConnect
 * UI Skinning/Theming
 * OSD
   * Temperature/humidity/pressure sensor suport (bme20,dht11)